 ETC Institute’s Ryan Murray presented the findings along with Cabarrus County Strategy Manager Kasia Thompson.

 In November 2022, ETC Institute distributed the survey to a random sample of 2,000 households and received 465 responses.
+Results include representation from across the entire boundary of the county and closely relate to population density data.
 The overall results have a margin of error of at least +/-4.5 %, with a 95% level of confidence.

 This year’s survey was the first that used a five-point rating system to better align comparisons to national and regional benchmarks.
 Past versions used a nine-point scale.